New York Military Academy: Athletics

-NYMA has competed in Football, Basketball, Baseball, Soccer, Bowling, Lacrosse, Rugby, Swimming, Softball, Track & Field, Volleyball, Cross-Country, Wrestling, Tennis, Rifle Team, Golf, Drill Team, and Raiders.
+NYMA has competed in football, basketball, baseball, soccer, bowling, lacrosse, rugby, swimming, softball, track & field, volleyball, cross-country, wrestling, tennis, tifle team, golf, drill team, and raiders.
 The school's mascot is the Knight.
 Teams have competed in the Hudson Valley Athletic League, a member league of the New England Preparatory School Athletic Conference (NEPSAC).
 NYMA was reigning champion of New England Preparatory School Athletic Conference Basketball "D" class 2018.
 In 2019, NYMA won the boys New England Preparatory School Athletic Conference Basketball "D" class championship and the girls NEPSAC championship class "E".

 Hazing

 In earlier decades, NYMA's official regulations permitted a certain level of hazing and physical discipline by supervisors and older cadets, although the academy's senior administrators were forced to resign after a particularly severe incident in 1964.

 While hazing later became forbidden by the school's rules and policies, a lawsuit was settled in which it had been claimed that physical and emotional abuse in the form of hazing had taken place in 2005.
 NYMA cited adverse publicity from the 2005 incident as one of the reasons the school nearly closed in 2010.